-Match - Continued
+Match Taxes - Continued

-Technology - Continued - authorized appropriations for education technology and authorized school districts to indefinitely levy up to one half of the rate required to meet the district's match.
+Technology - These funds are intended to support the purchase and replacement of technology, technology maintenance through personnel or services, professional learning, or other technology needs intended to improve the school district.
+The FY 1999 Bond and Capital Improvements Act authorized appropriations for education technology and authorized school districts to indefinitely levy up to one half of the rate required to meet the district's match.
 Technology match taxes are currently set by a DOE memo issued in December 1998.